NordicESMhub/BCC2020-Climate/training.md

 - Hands-on exercises:
     - You work on the provided material, feel free to discuss with others,
     - Use the collaborative document to indicate when you are done with an exercise,
-    - Should you have any problem during exercises, go to the **get help table** to get individual support.
+    - Should you have any problem during exercises, use the chat in remo.

 ---